Statutory instrument (UK): Affirmative resolution procedure

-Once the instrument is laid before Parliament, the Government will move a motion in each House that the instrument be approved.
+Once the instrument is laid before Parliament, the government will move a motion in each House that the instrument be approved.

-The last time a draft statutory instrument subject to affirmative procedure was not approved by the House of Commons was on 12 November 1969 when the House rejected four draft Orders relating to parliamentary constituencies.
+The last time a draft statutory instrument subject to affirmative procedure was not approved by the House of Commons was on 12 November 1969 when the House rejected four draft orders relating to parliamentary constituencies.

 Regulatory reform orders and legislative reform orders

-The Regulatory Reform Act 2001 enables the Government to make an Order to change Acts of Parliament so as to remove burdens on business or others, so long as it can be done without removing "necessary protections".
-Because of the extensive powers given to the Government to amend primary legislation as part of the Act, a special form of affirmative procedure has been introduced.
+The Regulatory Reform Act 2001 enables the government to make an order to change acts of Parliament so as to remove burdens on business or others, so long as it can be done without removing "necessary protections".
+Because of the extensive powers given to the government to amend primary legislation as part of the act, a special form of affirmative procedure has been introduced.

-Firstly, the Government must produce a draft proposal and consult interested organisations.
-It must then lay the proposal and the results of the consultation, along with a detailed explanation, before Parliament for 60 days.
-Select committees of both Houses then debate the proposal and examine it against criteria including maintenance of "necessary protection" for those who may be affected, the adequacy of public consultation, the extent of the burden to be lifted, financial implications and compliance with European law.
-The Committees then report their findings to the House.
-The Government has to take those findings into account when deciding whether to proceed with the proposal.
-If it does, it then lays a draft Order before Parliament along with an explanation of any changes made, which is again considered by the Committees before finally being put to a vote of each House for approval.
+Firstly, the government must produce a draft proposal and consult interested organisations.
+It must then lay the proposal and the results of the consultation, along with a detailed explanation, before Parliament for 60 days. select committees of both Houses then debate the proposal and examine it against criteria including maintenance of "necessary protection" for those who may be affected, the adequacy of public consultation, the extent of the burden to be lifted, financial implications and compliance with European law.
+The committees then report their findings to the House.
+The government has to take those findings into account when deciding whether to proceed with the proposal.
+If it does, it then lays a draft order before Parliament along with an explanation of any changes made, which is again considered by the committees before finally being put to a vote of each House for approval.

-One example of the use of Regulatory Reform Orders have included the Regulatory Reform (Sunday Trading) Order 2004 which repealed section 26 of the Revenue Act 1889, and so re-legalised the selling of methylated spirits on a Saturday night or a Sunday.
-Another example is the Regulatory Reform (Trading Stamps) Order 2005 which repealed the entirety of the Trading Stamps Act 1964.
+One example of the use of regulatory reform orders have included the Regulatory Reform (Sunday Trading) Order 2004 (SI 2004/470) which repealed section 26 of the Revenue Act 1889, and so re-legalised the selling of methylated spirits on a Saturday night or a Sunday.
+Another example is the Regulatory Reform (Trading Stamps) Order 2005 (SI 2005/871) which repealed the entirety of the Trading Stamps Act 1964.

-The 2001 Act was repealed and replaced by the Legislative and Regulatory Reform Act 2006, which created significantly wider powers and has been the subject of considerable concern.
+The Regulatory Reform Act 2001 was repealed and replaced by the Legislative and Regulatory Reform Act 2006, which created significantly wider powers and has been the subject of considerable concern.
 The powers have been described by David Howarth MP as the "Abolition of Parliament Bill" and by Daniel Finkelstein as the "Bill to End All Bills".